angpenghian/Minimalist-Speed-Dial-Privacy/index.md

 You can delete your shortcut data at any time by removing shortcuts in the New Tab UI or by uninstalling the extension.
 Uninstalling removes extension-stored data from that browser profile.

 ## Contact
-If you have questions about this policy, contact: YOUR_EMAIL_HERE
+If you have questions about this policy, contact: penghian@gmail.com